lookbook-hq/lookbook/docs/src/guide/previews/params.md

   {% list.option name: "<input_type>" do %}
     Input field type to generate in the UI
   {% end %}
+  {% list.option name: "<description?>" do %}
+    Optional short description of what the param is used for, supplied as a double-quoted string.
+  {% end %}
   {% list.option name: "<opts?>" do %}
-    Hash of options for customising field types where supported.
+    Optional hash of options for customising the field display.
+See the [param options section](#param-options) for more info.
   {% end %}
 {% end %}